caro6852lq/MachineLearning_PredictPricesProperties/README.md

 The main evaluation metric used was the Root Mean Squared Error (RMSE), which measures the average difference between predicted and actual prices.

-🚀 Next Steps

-Add geographic features (latitude/longitude) for better accuracy.

-Deploy the model as a web service using Flask or FastAPI.

-Build an interactive dashboard to visualize predictions.

 👩‍💻 Author